yangdanny97/chocopy-python-compiler/README.md

 - What is this for?
   - The primary goal of the project is for me to practice compiler implementation.
 The secondary goal is to provide a reference to anyone else who is interested in the topics I explore through working on this project - I go into more detail about each part of the compiler on my blog.
 - Why Chocopy?
   - It has a detailed spec and is a relatively small language while being non-trivial enough to offer interesting compiler implementation problems.
+For example: arrays, inheritance/dynamic dispatch, nested functions, etc.
 - Why not design your own language?
   - This project is focused on compiler implementation.
 I want to keep the project very focused and make each addition manageable so that I can make progress in my very limited spare time.
 - Why implement this in Python?